Batticaloa: Batticaloa principality

 language then heard or spoken in Ceylon, and the natives of the island had no idea that there were other white people who spoke a different language.

 The Admiral was taken from Batticaloa to Kandy and was given a liberation hero's welcome as King Rajasinghe seized the opportunity to get rid of the Portuguese, the oppressors who were slowly encroaching the island systematically and promoting subversion against Rajasinghe.

 The Batticaloa fort was built by the Portuguese in 1628 and was the first to be captured by the Dutch (18 May 1638).
 It is one of the most picturesque of the small Dutch fort of Sri Lanka, it's situated in an island, still in good condition.

 World War II

 In 1942, during World War II, the aircraft carrier HMS Hermes and escorting destroyer HMAS Vampire were stationed at Trincomalee.
 Both these ships came under Japanese aerial attack off Batticaloa and were sunk.
-Some of the remnants of HMS Hermes still remain at around 9 nmi off Baticaloa.
+Some of the remnants of HMS Hermes still remain at around 9 nmi off Batticaloa.